Colby Carthel

-Colby Don Carthel (born August 29, 1976) is an American football coach who is the head coach at Stephen F. Austin State University, a position he has held since December 2018.
-Colby's first head coaching stint was at Texas A&M University-Commerce where he won the Division II National Championship in 2017.
-Previous to his time as head coach, he was the defensive coordinator for his father and former West Texas A&M University head coach, Don Carthel, from 2006 to 2012.
-He played college football at Angelo State University where he was an all-conference linebacker.
+Colby Don Carthel (born August 29, 1976) is an American college football coach and former player.
+He is the head football coach at Stephen F. Austin State University in Nacogdoches, Texas, a position he has held since December 2018.
+Carthel served as the head football coach at Texas A&M University–Commerce from 2013 to 2018, leading the 2017 Texas A&M–Commerce Lions football team to an NCAA Division II Football Championship title.
+Prior to his time as head coach, he was the defensive coordinator under his father, Don Carthel, at West Texas A&M University, from 2006 to 2012.
+Carthel played football at Angelo State University, where he was an all-conference linebacker.

 Early life

-Carthel was born in Floydada, Texas and was reared in West Texas.
-He attended Friona High School in Friona, Texas where he captained the football team and led them to a district championship during the 1994 season.
+Carthel was born in Floydada, Texas, and was reared in West Texas.
+He attended Friona High School in Friona, Texas, where he captained the football team and led them to a district championship during the 1994 season.
 He also went to the State Track & Field Championships for his high school, placing fourth in the discus throw.
 He graduated from Friona High School in 1995.